Alec MacDonald: Background

 MacDonald was born in Auckland, New Zealand and moved to Queensland when he was nine-years old.

-He played his junior rugby league for the Easts Springwood Tigers and Ormeau Shearers, and attended Chisholm Catholic College, Cornubia.
+Originally a Kumeu Moisty Mauler, he then played his junior rugby league for the Easts Springwood Tigers and Ormeau Shearers, and attended Chisholm Catholic College, Cornubia.

 In 2021, he played three games for the Wynnum Manly Seagulls in the 2021 Queensland Cup, while winning the club's under-21s player of the year in the 2021 Hastings Deering Colts season.
 He was a member of the Wynnum Manly team that won the 2021 Hasting Deering Colts Grand Final 17–16 against Townsville Blackhawks.
 MacDonald then received a train and trial contract with the Melbourne Storm after being scouted by former Storm player Tim Glasby.

 Playing career

 MacDonald signed with Melbourne on a train and trial contract ahead of the 2022 NRL season, earning a full-time contract to stay with the club for the 2022 Melbourne Storm season.
 He made his debut in round 1 of the 2022 NRL season for Melbourne Storm against Wests Tigers (player cap 221).
 While with Melbourne, MacDonald also played for Storm feeder club Brisbane Tigers, making his first appearance for the Tigers on 24 April 2022 during the 2022 Queensland Cup season.

 In round 17, MacDonald scored his first NRL try, scoring a late consolation try for Melbourne against Cronulla.